ETOPS: Early jet airliners

-While the earliest jet engines were sometimes unreliable, widespread use of later engines such as the Pratt & Whitney JT8D (e.g. McDonnell Douglas DC-9 and Boeing 737) led to major advances in reliability and safety.
 As jet engines started to deliver more power than piston engines while increasing reliability, aircraft whose size previously required four piston engines could now be built using only two jet engines.

-By the late 1960s, most large civil airliners were jet-powered, relegating the piston engine to roles such as cargo flights.
-With the JT8D reliably powering the three-engine Boeing 727, the 60-minute rule was waived in 1964 for three-engine aircraft, which in turn opened the way for the development of wide-body, intercontinental trijets such as the Lockheed L-1011 TriStar and McDonnell Douglas DC-10.
+By the late 1960s, most large civil airliners were jet-powered.
+The 60-minute rule was waived in 1964 for three-engine aircraft; the Boeing 727 entered into service the same year.
+The new rule opened the way for the development of wide-body, intercontinental trijets such as the Lockheed L-1011 TriStar and McDonnell Douglas DC-10.
 By then, only twin-engine jets were restricted by the 60-minute rule.
 Trijets and quadjets dominated international long-haul flights until the late 1980s.